hiviah/dns-scraper/README.md

 This is a simple threaded scanner of various DNS records, mostly targeted at various DNSSEC stuff.

-It's not finished yet (as in: may do exactly almost nothing).

 ## Requirements

 * python-ldns